 Although they managed to produce urea in this way, the degradation of PIC was not complete even after 24 hours, with many ISB derivatives still present.
 Therefore, the researchers tried increasing the temperature and found that complete degradation could be achieved in about six hours at 90°C!
 Dr. Aoki highlights the benefits of this approach, “The reaction occurs without any catalyst, demonstrating that the ammonolysis of PIC can be easily performed using aqueous ammonia and heating.
 Thus, this procedure is operationally simple and environmentally friendly from the viewpoint of chemical recycling.”

 Finally, as a proof-of-concept that all PIC degradation products can be directly used as a fertilizer, the team conducted plant growth experiments with Arabidopsis thaliana, a model organism.
-They found that plants treated with all PIC degradation products grew better than plants treated with just urea.
+They found that plants treated with all PIC degradation products as fertilizer from bioplastic grew better than plants treated with just urea.

 The overall results of this study showcase the feasibility of developing fertilizer-from-plastics systems (Figure 1).
 The systems can not only help fight off pollution and resource depletion but also contribute to meeting the world’s increasing food demands.
 Dr. Aoki concludes on a high note, “We are convinced that our work represents a milestone toward developing sustainable and recyclable polymer materials in the near future.
 The era of ‘bread from plastics’ is just around the corner!”